Akuli/3d-game-experiment/README.md

 If you are on Windows, you can download this game by clicking "Releases" on GitHub.
 Unzip it and run `build\game.exe`.

-To develop this game, you need some other operating system.
+To develop this game, you need some other operating system other than Windows.
+Run these commands:

 ```
+$ sudo apt install git gcc make libsdl2-dev libsdl2-mixer-dev libsdl2-ttf-dev
 $ git clone https://github.com/Akuli/3d-game-experiment
 $ cd 3d-game-experiment
 $ git submodule init
 $ git submodule update
-$ sudo apt install gcc make libsdl2-dev libsdl2-mixer-dev libsdl2-ttf-dev
 $ make -j2 && ./game
 ```